 The evening began with a tour of the cellar.
 Over sized barrels and musty smells overwhelmed our senses as we marveled at ancient bottles of Barolo.
 Borgogno praises slowness, habit, thrift, and obstinacy as their methods stay true to the past.
 Care is taken with each bottle as all Barolo labels are pasted by hand.

+Next, we taste.
 2004 Barolo Reserva starts us off with a bright, oaky bite.
 As the wine ages, the color deepens and the finish smoothes.
 Each taste travels farther inside of me.
-Next, the 2000 and 1982 Reserve.
+Next, the 2000 and 1982 Reserve enlivens me with its richness.
 We finish with the 1967 Barolo.
-It’s a privilege to experience this Barolo that is older than me.
+Wow.
+It sends me.
+What a privilege to experience a Barolo that is older than me.
 As Giuseppe says, “orgasmico.”

-Borgogno is rich in history, tradition, respect, and acclaim.
+Borgogno is rich in history, tradition, and acclaim.
 It represents what we treasure about Italy.

 Thank you Andrea, Marco, Giuseppe, and Claudio for an extraordinary tour.
 We appreciate you sharing your love of wine with us.